-Michelle Joy is a filmmaker who is passionate about collaborating with actors to achieve authentic performances and creating safe, empowering sets for exploring important and sometimes challenging topics.
+Michelle Joy is a filmmaker who loves working with actors to create real and genuine performances.
+She focuses on building safe and supportive sets where people feel comfortable exploring important and sometimes difficult topics.

-She has directed brand commercials that are playing on national TV, cinemas, and online in Australia.
-More recently, she was responsible for the creative direction of all media content for the government funded RMHive app, supporting the mental health of healthcare workers during the height of COVID-19.
+Michelle has also directed brand commercials showcased on national television, in cinemas, and online across Australia.
+Most recently, she led the creative direction for all media content for the government-funded RMHive app, which supported the mental health of healthcare workers during the peak of the COVID-19 pandemic.

 ----------------------------------